jacqueline-wong/CEE4530/Lab1/Lab1.md

 # Lab 1 for CEE 4530

 1. Fill out the attached spreadsheet.
 Make sure that all calculated values are entered in the spreadsheet as equations.
-All remaining analysis for the course wil l be done in Atom using Python!
+All remaining analysis for the course will be done in Atom using Python!

+The attached spreadsheet has been saved and sent as "lab1_data.xlsx".

 2. Create a graph of absorbance vs. concentration of red dye \#40 in Atom/Markdown using the exported data file.
 Does absorbance increase linearly with concentration of the red dye?
 Remove data points from the graph that are outside of the linear region.